Women in Pakistan: Marriage and divorce issues

 The average age of women for marriage increased from 16.9 years in 1951 to 22.5 years in 2005.
 A majority of women are married to their close relatives, i.e., first and second cousins.
 Only 37 percent of married women are not related to their spouses before marriage.
 A study published in 2000 recorded that the divorce rate in Pakistan was extremely low due to the social stigma attached to it.

 Many girls are still married off into a child marriage, and many complications with this can occur as childbirth from a child can cause complications with the baby and mother.
 A common system in place with marriage is the Dowry system in which a low or no status is assigned to a girl right from the prenatal stage.
 There are issues around the dowry system such as dowry related violence, in which the wife is abused by her husband.
 Before the marriage, the groom will make heavy financial demands on the bride's family as a condition of marrying their daughter.

-In order for many parents' daughters to get married, they start "obtaining loans from people, getting interest based loans from banks, utilising their life savings and even sell their homes" (JAHEZ (Dowry Conditions Set by the Groom for Marriage)).
+In order for many parents' daughters to get married, they start "obtaining loans from people, getting interest based loans from banks, utilizing their life savings and even sell their homes" (JAHEZ (Dowry Conditions Set by the Groom for Marriage)).
 Within the dowry system, abuse is likely to occur after the marriage has taken place.
-Prior to the marriage, if certain conditions that the groom and his family have put in place are not met, they will threaten to break off the marriage, which would be devastating for the bride and her family because of the lengths the bride's family already had to go through to pay her dowry and because traditionally it is a great dishonour to the family.
+Prior to the marriage, if certain conditions that the groom and his family have put in place are not met, they will threaten to break off the marriage, which would be devastating for the bride and her family because of the lengths the bride's family already had to go through to pay her dowry and because traditionally it is a great dishonor to the family.

-Notable women
+Women Role Models

 Pakistan has many immensely talented women who have played a vital role in changing the social standards and norms of the country.
 These women come from all walks of life and have played their role in all sorts of sectors.
 Women in Pakistan have progressed in various fields of life such as politics, education, economy, services, health and many more.